Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 But sometimes vision can be tricked, and your eyes can deceive you.
 Think of an optical illusion that makes it hard to tell which way is up or down?
 Kind of like those upside down rooms in illusion museums.
 In those moments, your brain is being fed conflicting visual information, and it can temporarily scramble your sense of orientation.

 This is why visual input isn’t always enough on its own.
-You need your vestibular system and proprioceptive system to work alongside it.
+You need your vestibular system and somatosensory system to work alongside it.

-While the vestibular system and vision work together to give you the big picture of where you are in space, proprioception is all about the subtle, internal signals your body sends to let you know where your limbs and body parts are.
+While the vestibular system and vision work together to give you the big picture of where you are in space, the somatosensory system is all about the subtle, internal signals your body sends to let you know where your limbs and body parts are.
+In this case we are going to talk much more about proprioception, or rather how your body knows where it is in space without looking, over other parts of the system such as touch and pressure.
 (6)

 Proprioception relies on specialized receptors in your muscles, tendons, and joints that constantly monitor their position and movement.
 Even with your eyes closed, you can still touch your nose because your proprioceptive system is telling your brain exactly where your arm is in relation to the rest of your body.
 This awareness of your body’s position, even without looking, is crucial for maintaining balance.